TomeuMut/frontend-candidates/README.md

 # Exercise 2

 Create a weather app that shows the current weather in a city of your choice.
 You must need to include all this exercises:

+_In this exercise i have stucked in number 6 i need a write in a paper for 24h and PM or AM_

 ### Daily Maximum and Minimum Temperatures: